Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/05_inputs.md

 One important behaviour of queue channels is that the order of the values is **non-deterministic**.
 You will not know ahead of time the order of values within the queue due to it's 'first-in, first-out' (FIFO) nature.
+More on this in the following sections.

 A value in a queue channel can only be used (run) once in a process.